• Skip to main content

 • Facebook

-National Poetry Month is just about over, yet I am squeezing in one last poem for you and your kids to enjoy as part of the Poetry Reading Challenge.
+This is the final week of the Poetry Reading Challenge!
+Even though a month usually has just four weeks, four weeks of poems is just not enough.
+So I am squeezing in one last poem for you and your kids to enjoy as part of the Poetry Reading Challenge.
 In fact, I do hope that you will continue to enjoy reading poetry well beyond the month of April.

-One of the best unexpected benefits that came out of this challenge was that both of my kids ended up memorizing the poems simply by reciting them every day.
-There was no intentional memorization but they liked to “show off”.
+The most enjoyable benefit of the challenge was that both of my kids ended up memorizing all the poems simply by reciting them every day.
 My boys are quite competitive and neither wanted to be outshone by the other!
+They loved to show off by reciting the poems from memory!

 Poem selection from A Midsummer Night's Dream